thihaeungg/dingerprebuildform/README.md

 * checkSum must be string.

 * ImportantForCallbackApi ( Not belong with this function.
-Just FYI)
+Just FYI).
 #That callback data need to call with array square brackets.
 Not with object arrow.

 Callback Output